c00/my-profile/README.md

 # my-profile
 This is the source code of 'my-profile'.
-Site can be fond on http://iam.cerem.co.
+Site can be found on http://iam.cerem.co.